 Exporting and Importing Translations

-If you’d like to manage your translations externally, make sure that you export the translations file first.
-The Meridian Editor doesn’t support importing language files that didn’t originate from the Editor.
+Note: the Meridian Editor doesn’t support importing language files that didn’t originate from the Editor.

 Export a Translation File

-When you edit the translation file, don’t delete or add any content.
+Note: When you edit your .po files, don’t delete or add any existing content; only add your translations.
 Don’t change the filename.
 Doing so may prevent the Editor from importing the file.

 Import a Translation File

 Once you have edited your .po files as needed, you can navigate to the Imports tab to begin uploading your files.
 You can upload all files at once as a languages.zip or you can upload your individual .po files.